 The Statements of Accounts are produced every year by the PCC and the Chief Constable.
 The law requires the accounts to comply with national accounting standards.

-An ‘unqualified opinion’ on the financial statements was issued on 3rd December 2020.
-On the same date Grant Thornton UK LLP also issued an ‘unqualified conclusion’ on the Group’s arrangements for securing economy, efficiency and effectiveness in its use of resources as required by the Local Audit and Accountability Act 2014 (the “Act”), the National Audit Office’s Code of Audit Practice and supporting guidance.
+An unqualified opinion and the audit certificate on the accounts were issued by the Auditor on the 3rd December 2020.
+On the same date the Auditor also issued unqualified conclusions on the Police and Crime Commissioner’s (PCC) and Chief Constable’s arrangements for securing economy, efficiency and effectiveness in their use of resources as required by the Local Audit and Accountability Act 2014 (the ‘Act’), the Code of Audit Practice and supporting guidance.

 Previous Statement of Accounts